 - The embroidery continues, with the final layers being sewn with thread of pure gold and silver.

-- Facts: In previous times, the Kiswah used to be made in other lands, including China and India (famed for the quality of their silk and textiles), and transported to Mecca.
+- Facts: In previous times, the Kiswah used to be made in other lands, including China and India (famed for the quality of their silk and textiles), and transported to Makkah.
 It used to come in other colours as well, including red and green.
-Nowadays, everything is done within the one factory in Mecca, from beginning to end.
+Nowadays, everything is done within the one factory in Makkah, from beginning to end.

 Part Three: The Museum